prof-rossetti/internet-technologies/notes/environment-variables.md

 MY_SECRET_MESSAGE="SecretPassword123"
 ```

-To load these variables from the ".env" file into a Node.js program, use [the `dotenv` package](/notes/javascript/packages/dotenv.md), then access them via the `process.env` object.
+Then load these variables from the ".env" file into a Node.js program using [the `dotenv` package](/notes/javascript/packages/dotenv.md), and access them via the `process.env` object.

 ## Getting

+### Getting from the Command-line

 You will know you have successfully set an environment variable when you can access its value from the command-line: